cliffdevop/cliffdevop/README.md

-<h1>Hi, I'm Clifford! <br/><a href="https://github.com/cliffdevop" >Cybersecurity Professional</a>
+<h1>Hi, I'm Clifford! <br/><a href="https://github.com/cliffdevop" > A Cybersecurity Professional.</a>

-<h2>👨‍💻 Cybersecurity and Network Administration Management Projects:</h2>
+## Objectives:
 I am an undergraduate student, pursuing a degree in IT focusing on Cybersecurity and Network Administration.
 I have a profound interest in technology and a dedication to solving complex problems.

-## Objective
 My journey in Information and Technology has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

+<h2>👨‍💻 Cybersecurity and Network Administration Management Projects:</h2>

+- Proxmox Virtual Environment Project:

 ## Skills